 Test Code C

-Samples MUST be collected on the day they are dropped off.
-Drop-offs will only be accepted on Monday, Tuesday, and Wednesday mornings between 8 am and 11 am.
+1. Drop-off: Samples MUST be collected on the day they are dropped off.
+Drop-offs will only be accepted at the following locations according to the schedule below:

-2. You may also arrange your own shipment, or drop off samples at the laboratory in Gaylord in person.
+2. Shipping: Samples only may be shipped to the lab on Monday, Tuesday or Wednesday, to arrive Thursday.
 It is your responsibility to ensure samples are received by the laboratory within 30 hours of collection.
 (Be sure to check with the post office or other shipping company to make sure your sample will arrive in time.
 You may have to pay an additional charge for overnight delivery.)

 Download: Understanding Your Drinking Water Sample Results